-What parents forget
+What parents forget to teach their kids

-If you look around, parents and teachers focus a lot on teaching mathematics—they send kids to Vedic Maths and Abacus classes to enable them to have numbers at their fingertips from a young age.
+If you look around, parents and teachers focus a lot on teaching mathematics—they send kids to Vedic Mathematics and Abacus classes to enable them to have numbers at their fingertips from a young age.

-Parents also enrol their kids in drama, dance, singing, karate and other classes.
+Parents also enroll their kids in drama, dance, singing, karate and other classes.
 But how many of us actually remember that when our kids enter the real world, the first thing they will confront is money?

 Amidst all the classes, we forget an important life skill—financial literacy.
 Many of us probably pay our children pocket money but we don’t realise that this is not teaching them about the value of money or how to manage it.
 Some schools touch upon economics or basic finance courses, however, no school is equipped to analytically teach financial literacy to your kids.

 What exactly is financial literacy?

 - Income, expenses and savings

 - Assets—real and financial—and liabilities

 - Investments and how to make money work for you

 - How to handle situations such as disability, starting a business, inheritance